module-federation/aegis-app/README.md

 See the [article](https://trmidboe.medium.com/discounting-the-microservice-premium-a95311c61367) that describes these concepts in detail.

-This repo contains an example of an Order, User, Customer and Inventory service streaming to and running in the same [Aegis](https://github.com/module-federation/MicroLib) host server process.
+This template repo provides the scaffolding to build a federated application on Aegis.
+It also contains an example of an Order, User, Customer and Inventory service streaming to and running in the same [Aegis](https://github.com/module-federation/MicroLib) host server process.
 (Other builds area available where the services run remotely.)
-The examples demonstrate integration with, and orchestration of, an Address, Payment, Inventory, Shipping, Event (Kafka), and Persistance service (MongoDB) via MicroLib federated ports.
+The examples demonstrate integration with, and orchestration of, an Address, Payment, Inventory, Shipping, Event (Kafka), and Persistance service (MongoDB) using federated ports.

 Feel free to delete the examples and start fresh.